Skip Navigation Website Accessibility

 Our small Case Against Finger Tapes

-The (Purely Mechanical) Reason We Don’t Recommend Tapes
+The (Purely Mechanical) Reasons We Don’t Recommend Tapes

 A violin neck with fingerboard.
 Three tapes a on the fingerboard to help a player with finger placement.
 An arrow points to the center blue fingertape.